thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Rebuilding violates *Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*, as rebuilding takes time.
 Also, every rebuild requires retesting.
 This quickly becomes a lengthy process, with long lead times that come along with a Cost of Delay.
 Not retesting defies determinism and reliability.

 It disregards the *Build on Foundations Known to be Sound*, as it enables the risk that some changes have been introduced between the creation and subsequent testing and the release of the binary artefact.

 Therefore, binary artefacts should be built once to ensure that the binary which gets deployed into production is exactly the same as the one that went through the Automated Acceptance Testing stage, the Exploratory Testing stage, and any other testing stage that might be present.

 This is the precise motive for [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) to be incompatible with Continuous Delivery.
 It forces a rebuild to deploy in production and release.
 With GitFlow, it is decisively impossible to reach Continuous Delivery.

 ### Deploy the Same Way to Every Environment

 It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively.

 We will deploy frequently to the test environment, but less to production.
 The frequency of deployment is inversely related to the risk associated with each environment.
 We deploy less frequently to production than to test environments.
 Before deploying to production, we will have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.

 This implies we must use the same script to deploy to each environment.
 Of course, environments differ from each other.
 Surely, they will have different IP addresses, different database connections and other external services.
 We keep these configurations outside of the deploy script in configuration files [under Version Control](#version-control-everything), and secrets in vaults, also under Version Control.

-As for build scripts to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build), the deploy script is treated the same way as code.
+As for build scripts to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build), the deploy script is treated the same way as production code.
 It is versioned, tested, and evolves continuously through refactoring.
-We apply similar design principles as for code, such as abstractions, small files, [Cohesion and Coupling](https://wiki.c2.com/?CouplingAndCohesion), [Simple Design](https://wiki.c2.com/?SimpleDesign), and [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+We apply similar design principles as for production code, such as abstractions, small files, [Cohesion and Coupling](https://wiki.c2.com/?CouplingAndCohesion), [Simple Design](https://wiki.c2.com/?SimpleDesign), and [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 Deploying the same way to each environment guarantees [repeatability, consistency and determinism](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software).
 The deploy script has to be idempotent.
 Deploying the same version of the system over and over again in an environment results in the same outcomes without any side effects.